Hope & Harriet

 - Parental coaching

-- Personalized counseling services with a licensed mental health counselor (LMHCA)
+- Personalized counseling services with a Licensed Mental Health Counselor

 - Yoga and exercise

-Our clients stay with us for an average of 6-9 months, working through a tiered recovery program with the end goal of achieving self-sufficiency and reunifying with their children, family and friends.
+Our clients work through a tiered recovery program with the end goal of achieving self-sufficiency and reunifying with their children, family and friends.
 Upon arrival, clients are assigned a Case Manager & Counselor who work with them to create an action plan and set goals.
 As clients complete curriculum and meet plan criteria, they advance through program levels until they achieve successful graduation.